 84) What is Security Scanning?

-Security scanning is the name of identification of network and system weaknesses to provide solutions for reducing these risks.
-It can be done for both manual as well as automated scanning.
+Security scanning is the name of identifying network and system weaknesses to provide solutions for reducing these risks.
+It can be done for both manuals as well as automated scanning.

 85) What are The Available Hacking Tools?